-- Cook rice in a rice cooker if desired.
+- Cook rice with water and butter together in a rice cooker (if serving with stir fry).

 - Optional step for more tender beef (skip if you're in a rush): Add 1 tsp cornstarch, 1 tsp baking soda and 2 tbsp soy sauce to sliced steak.
 Toss to combine and let marinate for 30 minutes in a large bowl or Ziploc bag.

 - Heat sesame oil in a large skillet over med-high heat.
 Add steak, garlic, salt and pepper, sauteeing for 2-3 minutes until seared.
 Remove from heat and transfer to a plate.
 Meanwhile, mix stir fry sauce ingredients together in a small bowl.

 - Without wiping pan clean, add broccoli and carrots, then cover skillet with a lid.
 Cook for 3-4 minutes until veggies are tender, stirring occasionally.
 Add in baby corn and red pepper, sauteeing another 2 minutes.

 - Add steak back to pan, along with stir fry sauce, tossing well to coat.
 Cook 1-2 minutes until sauce thickens slightly.